matheuslins/instacartcrawl/README.md

 ## TODO

 ```
-1 - Save in NoSql Database (MongoDB or ElasticSearch)
+1 - Create a Dashboard where is possible to see the processing of scraping in real-time
-2 - Create a Dashboard where is possible to see the processing of scraping in real-time
+2 - Unit Tests
-3 - Unit Tests
+3 - Treat all exceptions
 ```